-Fixed Carbon to Volatile Ratio: In a gasifier, the tars can either be The physical and chemical characteristics of biomass, capacity of combusted with oxygen or thermally cracked.
-Char is needed for gasifier and its intended application decides the choice of gasification reduction.
-Gasifiers will generally operate better with more fixed system.
-The downdraft gasifier is suitable for both thermal and carbon in the fuel.
-Wood averages 20% fixed carbon, 80% volatiles. engine applications.
-This produces much more tar than is needed for combustion, thus we The study of the performance of different biomass feedstocks will have to crack the excess.
-Lower volatile content woods reduce the allow for the mass deployment of these solutions. problem.
+Fixed Carbon to Volatile Ratio: In a gasifier, the tars can either be combusted with oxygen or thermally cracked.
+Char is needed for reduction.
+Gasifiers will generally operate better with more fixed carbon in the fuel.
+Wood averages 20% fixed carbon, 80% volatiles.
+This produces much more tarthan is needed for combustion, thus we have to crack the excess.
+Lower volatile content woods reduce the problem.
 Using charcoal as fuel mostly eliminates it.